Seneca-ICTOER/OPS635/docs/A-Labs/lab5.md

   - Install Docker on one of your virtual machines.

        - **Note**: Do not use Docker on your host, as it may interfere with other services covered in this course.
        - **Note2**: Do not install Docker from the default CentOS repository!
-Refer to the wiki for the current correct method (<- ADD LINK).
+Refer to the wiki for the [current correct method](/C-ExtraResources/docker-installation-instructions.md).

   - Run the 'hello-world' image to ensure your installation is working.